-LAND USE AND PLANNING.
-XI.
-Would the project:

-Cause a significant environmental impact due to a b conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect?

-a.

-A project risks dividing an established community if the project would introduce a. infrastructure or alter land use so as to change the land use conditions in the surrounding community, or isolate an existing land use.
+XI Wa LAND USE AND PLANNING.
+Potentially Significant Impact Less-Than- Significant with Mitigation Incorporated Less-Than- Significant Impact No Impact а.
+Physically divide an established community? × b.
+Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect? × a.
+A project risks dividing an established community if the project would introduce infrastructure or alter land use so as to change the land use conditions in the surrounding community, or isolate an existing land use.
 The proposed project consists of the annexation and Pre-Zoning of both project sites, and a General Plan Amendment for the Pottery World site, and does not include any site-specific development plans, designs, or proposals at this time.
 As such, the proposed project would not directly result in any impacts associated with physically dividing an established community.

 Generally, surrounding existing uses include the Plumes Brophy Fire Department and agricultural land to the north; agricultural land, rural residences, and single-family residences to the east and west; and agricultural land to the south.
 SR 65 and UPRR tracks bound the Pottery World project site to the east.
 Therefore, while the proposed project could result in the development of future light industrial and residential uses onsite, the project would not alter the general development trends in the area nor isolate an existing land use.
 Furthermore, any future development on the project sites facilitated by the proposed project would be required to comply with all applicable General Plan goals and policies, as well as all other federal, State, and local regulations, which would ensure that the physical arrangement of existing land uses within the City would not be disrupted.
-Future development facilitated by the proposed project would also be subject to Site Plan and Design Review, as established by Wheatland Municipal Code Chapter 18.67, prior to approval to ensure development is compatible with the surrounding area and the City of Wheatland's Community Design Standards.
+Future development facilitated by the proposed project to Site Plan and Design Review, as established by Wheatland Municipal Code Chapter 18.67, prior to approval to ensure development is compatible with the surrounding area and the City of Wheatland's Community Design Standards.